dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Perseverance is the hard work you do after you get tired of doing the hard work you already did.**
+**Believe with all of your heart that you will do what you were made to do.**

-Newt Gingrich
+Orison Swett Marden